Code-Institute-Submissions/KarolSU96-PP1/README.md

 ## Deployment

 This website is deployed using GitHub Pages.
-The IDE that I've been using is VS Code with extensions:
+The Editor that I've been using is VS Code with extensions:

 - Auto Close Tag
 - Color Highlight